Ryan1729/bartog/design/rule_space.md

     * now the checkbox which selects whether a card can be played on itself starts to matter.

 I'm becoming less sure it is a good idea to work on this next.
 Or ever.
 It seems like identifying cards as a single card is much more complicated than it is entertaining.

+____

+one issue that is somewhat a matter of taste is how many changes constitute "one rule".
+Right now we need to decide how many changes to what happens when a card is played we will allow in one rule.
+We would like this not to feel like an arbitrary numerical limit.
+We also want to give players to say "when any card is played...".
+What seems like a good solution is allowing a player to choose a set of cards to change the list of effects on.
+One question that comes up immediately about this is how edit previously established rules works.
+One way would be if a player selects a previous set that exactly matches the previous one then they can rearrange and/or delete those rules.

+This has two issues:
+* How do we merge lists of effects, especially regarding order?
+This has some of the same issues as card identification.
+* the player can't say "that rule that applied to all spades?
+Now it applies to the spade face cards instead".

+The first of these issues is more pressing.